Graham · North-West Highlands

 Beinn a' Chlachain (Meall an Doireachain) — common questions

-- How hard is Beinn a' Chlachain (Meall an Doireachain)?
+- What difficulty is Beinn a' Chlachain (Meall an Doireachain)?

-- Beinn a' Chlachain (Meall an Doireachain) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 469m of ascent and takes most walkers 3-6 hours.
+- On the OutdoorSCOT scale, Beinn a' Chlachain (Meall an Doireachain) comes in at 4/5 — challenging.
+Expect roughly 12km and 469m of ascent on the usual route — 3-6 hours for most parties.
 Terrain: Sandstone slabs, peat hollows and a host of small lochans dominate the plateau.

-- Where do I park for Beinn a' Chlachain (Meall an Doireachain)?
+- Where should I park to climb Beinn a' Chlachain (Meall an Doireachain)?

 - Standard parking is at NG750520 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Beinn a' Chlachain (Meall an Doireachain)?
+- When should I climb Beinn a' Chlachain (Meall an Doireachain)?

 - The standard good-weather months for Beinn a' Chlachain (Meall an Doireachain) are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.